 Single-phase cables will charge at around 7kW whilst 3-phase will be capable of speeds up to 22kW.

 Even if a public charger is capable of 22kW output and you have a 22kW compatible cable, the maximum speed you can charge will be determined by your vehicle.
-As an example, a Tesla Model 3, along with many other EVs on the market, has a maximum AC charge limit of 11kW.
+For example, a Tesla Model 3, along with many other EVs on the market, has a maximum AC charge limit of 11kW.
 In saying that, opting for a 3-phase charging cable will still net you a charge speed increase of over 50% from a regular 7kW cable.

-It is generally recommended to purchase a 22kW cable as many public chargers are now wired for 3-phase and the cost difference between a 7kW and 22kW cable is minimal.
+It is generally recommended to purchase a 22kW cable as many public chargers are now wired for 3-phase, and the cost difference between a 7kW and 22kW cable is minimal.

 Cable colour, does it matter?